 Compare your assets based on material type

 And maybe even thinking about the materials of construction.
-If it’s pipe for example, how does cast iron pipe in your system compared to duct iron pipe or PVC pipe or so looking at those kinds of things?
+If it’s a pipe for example, how does cast iron pipe in your system compared to duct iron pipe or PVC pipe or so looking at those kinds of things?

 So just using what you can know – if you can actually observe it.
 Visual observation is another good thing.
-We can’t observe underground infrastructure assets but be looking at things that you can visualize as is the other things you can look at.
+We can’t observe underground infrastructure assets but be looking at things that you can visualize as are the other things you can look at.

 PHOTO CREDIT: via Flickr Creative Commons License